intel/ai-reference-models/quickstart/language_modeling/tensorflow/bert_large/inference/gpu/DEVCATALOG.md

 # TensorFlow BERT Large Inference

 ## Description
-This document has instructions for running BERT Large inference with FP16 and FP32 precision using Intel® Data Center GPU Max Series.
+This document has instructions for running BERT Large inference with FP16,bfloat16 and FP32 precisions using Intel® Data Center GPU Max Series.

 ## Datasets